You are here

 The Office of Learning Supports is part of the Teaching and Learning Unit.
 The mission of the Office of Learning Supports is to support school and district systems development for the effective implementation of multi-tiered frameworks to improve academic and behavioral outcomes for all.

-- In Colorado, a Multi-Tiered System of Supports (MTSS) is defined as: a prevention-based framework of team-driven data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence-based practices applied at the classroom, school, district, region, and state level.
+MTSS is a framework applied at the state, district, and school level that uses implementation science to create one integrated system.
+This system is designed to support the needs of all students.
+MTSS is defined as a prevention-based framework of team-driven data-based problem solving for improving the outcomes of every student through family, school, and community partnering and a layered continuum of evidence-based practices applied at the classroom, school, district, region, and state level.

 MTSS consists of 5 essential components.
 Please click on each link below for more information on each component:

 - Team-Driven Shared Leadership